Oh no, you binged, it happened again! You find yourself in a binge, filled with regret and guilt after eating and you just don’t know what to do next.

 If you binged in the evening, skipping dinner may feel tempting.
 Or even skipping breakfast the next day, to compensate for the calories and food that you’ve consumed.

 Although it may sound counter-intuitive, it is very important to have the next meal.
 As it sends a message to your body that food is regularly available.
-This will help you get out of the cycle of fasting and feasting, which only creates more urges to binge.
+This will help you get out of the vicious cycle of binging and restricting, which only creates more of the same problem.

 Aim to have nutritious food for your next meal, even if it’s a smaller portion than usual.
 Practice mindful eating as much as it can help you reduce the bloated feeling.
 It can also help the feelings of hunger come back sooner and prevent another food binge immediately.